illusori/mixxx-behringer-cmdstudio2a/README.md

 Pressing the File button while mode-shift is active will start previewing the currently selected track, or stop the current preview from playing.

+You can stop the preview deck from automatically opening and closing as you do this by setting `autoOpenPreviewDeck` to `false` in the preferences file.

 ### Beat Jumping

 With mode-shift or mode-lock active the plus/minus buttons will beatjump forwards or backwards by the beatjump amount.
 This takes priority over other uses of the plus/minus buttons.